okeeffed/developer-notes/manual/Web/Web-Concepts.md

 - Whatever performance you get out of your app, repaints and reflows are still going to be the last remaining bottleneck.
 - Keep the number of DOM nodes down.
 - Cache created DOM nodes, and use them as a pool of pre-assembled elements you can put back in the page as needed.

+## Repaints vs Reflows

+A repaint occurs when changes are made to an elements skin that changes visibly, but do not affect its layout.

+Examples of this include  outline, visibility, background, or color.
+According to Opera, repaint is expensive because the browser must verify the visibility of all other nodes in the DOM tree.

+A reflow is even more critical to performance because it involves changes that affect the layout of a portion of the page (or the whole page).

+Examples that cause reflows include: adding or removing content, explicitly or implicitly changing width, height, font-family, font-size and more.